SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache-tomcat/collect-logs-metrics.md

 ---

-This page provides instructions for configuring log and metric collection for the Sumo Logic App for Apache Tomcat.
+This section provides instructions for configuring log and metric collection for the Sumo Logic App for Apache Tomcat.
 Configuring log and metric collection for the Apache Tomcat App includes the following tasks:

 * Step 1: Configure Fields in Sumo Logic.
 * Step 2: Configure Collection for Apache Tomcat